All Episodes

 He's a good man.

-Maybe you are Antonio, but I'm far from it.
+Maybe you are Antonio, but I'm not.

-I mean, but I think at the end of the day, I believe that this man cares about our country.
+But I think at the end of the day, I believe that this man cares about our country.

 How would you describe your politics?